semgrep/ocaml-tree-sitter-core/README.md

 is installed into its own `tree-sitter-<version>/` directory, and the `tree-sitter` symlink points at the currently selected one.

-**Scope: this selection affects only this repository's own build** — i.e. the tree-sitter runtime that the `ocaml-tree-sitter` code generator and its OCaml bindings are compiled against.
+**IMPORTANT** Note that the selection in `tree-sitter-version` affects the tree-sitter runtime that the `ocaml-tree-sitter` code generator and its OCaml bindings are compiled against.
 It is also used to install a given version's CLI and runtime library into `tree-sitter-<version>/`.

-It does **not** determine which tree-sitter version any downstream grammar is built with.
-In `ocaml-tree-sitter-semgrep`, every grammar is pinned to a tree-sitter version by the `lang/languages-<version>` lists and built directly against `core/tree-sitter-<version>/`, regardless of what `switch-tree-sitter-version` currently points at.
-Switching versions here therefore does not rebuild or invalidate those grammars; it only changes core's own runtime and provides a convenient way to install an additional version.
+It does **not** determine which tree-sitter version grammars are built with.
+In `ocaml-tree-sitter-semgrep`, every grammar is build by the tree-sitter version specified by the `lang/languages-<version>` lists.
 See the "tree-sitter versions (per language)" section of the `ocaml-tree-sitter-semgrep` README.

 Because the C API surface we rely on is stable across these versions, a single build of the `ocaml-tree-sitter` generator works with grammars